chipweinberger/flutter_pcm_sound/README.md

 ## Timer Based Feeding

-If you prefer, it's easy to wrap `flutter_pcm_sound` to simulate traditional timer-based feeding, as opposed to event-based.
+If you prefer, it's easy to wrap `flutter_pcm_sound` to simulate traditional timer-based feeding, i.e. invoking your feed callback at a specific preferrred rate, using a Dart timer.

- 1) set a large feed threshold so that `flutter_pcm_sound` regularly tells you its `remainingFrames`
+ 1) Set a large feed threshold so that `flutter_pcm_sound` regularly tells you its `remainingFrames`

- 2) start a Dart-side `Timer.periodic(...)` or `Ticker`
+ 2) Start a Dart-side `Timer.periodic(...)` or `Ticker`

- 3) use that timer to invoke a new feed callback and pass it the `remainingFrames` minus the elapsed time since the original callback.
+ 3) On each timer tick, call your feed callback an estimated remaining frames. i.e. `estimatedRemainingFrames = remainingFrames - (elapsedSeconds * sampleRate)`

  <details>
 <summary> For an example, click here</summary>